-- All rental groups must have an appropriate plan in place to deal with emergencies, such as: medical emergencies, fire, natural disasters etc. while on board property.
+All rental groups must have an appropriate plan in place to deal with emergencies, such as: medical emergencies, fire, natural disasters etc. while on board property.
 Event Supervisors must have a cell phone with them during the rental and the number must be listed on the rental permit.

 - If an injury occurs the Event Supervisor should take appropriate emergency response (first aid, call 911 etc.) and then report the incident to the custodian.
-If the injury is of a critical nature the Event Supervisor should stop activities, vacate/secure the site, obtain medical treatment, evacuate the area if it’s considered unsafe, advise the custodian of the incident and call the Ministry of Labour to report the incident – Tel: 1-877-202-0008.
+If a critical injury occurs the Event Supervisor should stop activities, vacate/secure the site, obtain medical treatment, and report the incident to the custodian.
 Additionally, the Permit Holder must report injuries to the Rental Office the next business day using the online Injury Report, located on the Incident Reporting page of this website.

 Rental groups are expected to have a concussion protocol in place containing information on concussion prevention, identifying symptoms and signs of a concussion, initial response procedures for a suspected concussion, and management procedures for a diagnosed concussion, including a return to physical activity plan.
 For your reference the following links provide access to the Boards Concussion Administrative Procedures.
 LKDSB SCCDSB